w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Identify page language and language changes

 Indicate the primary language of every page by using the `lang` attribute in the `html` tag.
-Use the `lang` attribute on specific elements when the language of element differs from the rest of the page.
+Use the `lang` attribute on specific elements when the language of the element differs from the rest of the page.

 {::nomarkdown}
 <%= learn_more %>